pduranti/mercadolibre.github.com/_posts/guide/for-sellers/manage-listing/2012-05-07-relist-item.markdown

 ## Overview {#overview}

-In case you need to list an item again (it could happen if you sold the specified quantity or the allowed listing time expired), you can use the relist function that Items API provides.
+In case you need to list an item again (this may happen if you have sold the specified quantity or the listing has expired), you can use the relist function that the items API provides.

 It’s different from creating a new listing from scratch.
-Relisting an Item will keep the questions, sells and visits your item had.
+By relisting an item, all the questions, sales and visits the item had will be kept.
 It’s like extending the listing period with a new listing.

 Only items with a “closed” status admit relisting.
 For more details about listing status see [changing listing status](/change-listing-status).